osmosis-labs/osmosis/x/tokenfactory/README.md

 ```

 **State Modifications:**
-- Saftey check the following
+- Safety check the following
   - Check that the denom minting is created via `tokenfactory` module
   - Check that the sender of the message is the admin of the denom
 - Mint designated amount of tokens for the denom via `bank` module